TrueAquarius/Hello.TalkToJira/README.md

 This is a simple command line Chatbot to talk to your Jira System.

 - <i>How many tickets are in Jira project ABCDEF?</i>
-- <i>Based on the ticket infomation which is available, what kind of system is this project building?</i>
+- <i>Based on the ticket information which is available, what kind of system is this project building?</i>

 Like all my "Hello"-projects, this is a "Hello World" version of a chatbot, meaning that it is meant to be an experiment and not meant to be for production.